 [Your Name]

-Subject: Mutual Termination of Employment Agreement
+Subject: Termination of Employment Due to Breach of Confidentiality

 Dear [Employee’s Name],